SysKitTeam/docs-point/docs/releases/cloud/point-2025-11-11-release-note.md

 * **Improvements made to Provisioning.**
   * An option was added when creating a Provisioning template that allows you to limit the maximum number of characters allowed in workspace URLs.
-    * When this option is enabled, any URL exceeding the limit will be automatically shortened (? tako sam skuzila bar?).
+    * When this option is enabled, any URL exceeding the limit will be automatically shortened and the finished URL is shown for an overview of how it looks.
     * This option is automatically disabled, and the checkbox needs to be selected to enable it.
     * The minimum number of characters required is 1 and the maximum number allowed is 256.
   * If the option to Hide workspace name from URL is selected, a message will inform users that the final URL will be masked when provisioning from that template.